 The United States is uniquely positioned to help form a united front and organize a concerted multilateral approach by coordinating the invocation of a range of domestic authorities and multilateral arrangements to squeeze China where it is most susceptible to pressure: its economic bottom line.

-The United States has issued increasingly robust sanctions against China.
+The United States has issued increasingly powerful sanctions against China.
 So far, it has publicly sanctioned one government entity, about 50 Chinese firms, and four officials (though more may be subject to visa restrictions) in connection with persecution in Xinjiang, including senior Chinese Communist Party (CCP) officials Chen Quanguo (Politburo member and Party Secretary of Xinjiang, who perfected his tools of repression in Tibet) and Zhu Hailun (Deputy Party Secretary of Xinjiang).
 The Trump administration’s recent actions on Xinjiang (including but not limited to a raft of sanctions) are welcome, but they came very late, have been implemented haphazardly rather than in coordination with allies, and seem clearly colored by political considerations.

 There are ways that the United States can magnify the impact of this approach:

-- S. Sanctions—while welcome—need to be part of a bigger strategy.
+- Sanctions—while welcome—need to be part of a bigger strategy.
 That should include coordinated actions with allies, particularly Canada, under its Sergei Magnitsky law, and the United Kingdom, which recently implemented its own version of the Global Magnitsky Act called Global Human Rights.
 This is the first time the U.K. has implemented sanctions separate and apart from the EU, which should also be encouraged to follow suit.
 So far, the U.K. has targeted individuals in Russia, Myanmar, North Korea, and Saudi Arabia in a way that mirrors U.S. designations.

 - Likewise, inspired in part by repression in Hong Kong, the Japanese Diet is debating establishing its own Magnitsky program, which would help undermine the perception that targeted sanctions are a “western” tool.
 Encouraging this move and coordinating sanctions with like-minded states against Uyghur repression will magnify the impact of U.S. sanctions.

-- The inaction of—and indeed enabling by—the governments of Muslim-majority states in the face of China’s actions has been remarkable (all the more so when compared with their robust reaction to potential genocide in Myanmar, particularly from the Organization of Islamic Cooperation (OIC)).
+- The inaction of—and indeed enabling by—the governments of Muslim-majority states in the face of China’s actions has been remarkable (all the more so when compared with their more aggressive reaction to potential genocide in Myanmar, particularly from the Organization of Islamic Cooperation (OIC)).
 The United States should encourage its Muslim-majority allies to be more outspoken in defense of the Uyghurs—and of the precious principle of religious freedom—in order to broaden the coalition of states engaged on this issue and to amplify the condemnation of China’s discriminatory and anti-Muslim policies.

 Although China can control the U.N.
 Security Council through the exercise of its veto, it does not enjoy this prerogative in other multilateral fora, such as the U.N.
 General Assembly.
 The United States and like-minded states need to align themselves and respond in coalition to the human rights crisis underway in Xinjiang.
 The U.S. Commission on International Religious Freedom (USCIRF) is well placed to inspire and coordinate the U.S. response.
 Options: